A flexible control function approach for survival data subject to different types of censoring: The model

-\end{enumerate} Assumption \ref{as:A1} implies that, conditional on $(X,Z,V)$, both $\Lambda_{\theta_1}(T)$ and $\Lambda_{\theta_2}(C)$ are normally distributed and allowed to be dependent on each other through a Gaussian copula with association parameter $\rho$.
-This is a strong assumption to make, but it will later be shown by Theorem \ref{Identifiability theorem} that this allows us to actually identify the association parameter $\rho$.
-This can be seen as surprising, as it means that we can identify the relationship between $\Lambda_{\theta_1}(T)$ and $\Lambda_{\theta_2}(C)$ while only observing the minimum of $\{T,C,A\}$.
-In contrast to the model proposed by \cite{Crommen2023}, we allow for an independent censoring time $A$ (e.g. administrative censoring).
-Moreover, Assumption \ref{as:A1} is placed on the error terms of the transformed survival and censoring time.
-Therefore, $\Lambda_{\theta}(\cdot)$ should be a transformation that aims to improve normality.
+\end{enumerate} From Assumption \ref{as:A1}, it is clear that that the transformed survival times $(\Lambda_{\theta_1}(T^1),\dots,\Lambda_{\theta_K}(T^K))$, conditional on $(X^{\top},Z,V)$, are multivariate normally distributed and allowed to be dependent on each other.
+This is a strong assumption to make, but it will later be shown by Theorem \ref{identificationtheorem} that this allows us to actually identify the variance-covariance matrix $\Sigma$.
+This can be seen as surprising, as it means that we can identify the relationship between $(\Lambda_{\theta_1}(T^1),\dots,\Lambda_{\theta_K}(T^K))$ while only observing the minimum of $(T^1, \ldots, T^K,C)$.
+Note that Assumption \ref{as:A1} is placed on the error terms of the transformed survival times.
+Therefore, $\Lambda_{\theta}$ should be a transformation that aims to improve normality.
 It is well known that applying a power transformation to the response of a regression model results in a more additive structure with approximately normal and homoscedastic error terms \citep{box1964analysis}.
 The most commonly used example of such a power transformation is the Box-Cox transformation.
-However, it is clear that this transformation does not satisfy Assumptions \ref{as:A6} and \ref{as:A7}.
-A transformation that does satisfy both of these assumptions is the Yeo--Johnson transformation, which can be seen as an extension of the Box-Cox transformation to the whole real line \citep{yeo2000new}.
-This transformation can be written as:
+However, it is already clear that this transformation does not satisfy Assumption \ref{as:A7}.
+A transformation that does satisfy this assumption is the Yeo-Johnson transformation, which can be seen as an extension of the Box-Cox transformation to the whole real line \citep{yeo2000new}.
+This transformation can be expressed as: